jekil/awesome-hacking/_pages/index.rst

 - `SharpC2 <https://github.com/SharpC2/SharpC2>`_ - .NET Command & Control Framework
 - `SocksOverRDP <https://github.com/nccgroup/SocksOverRDP>`_ - Socks5/4/4a Proxy support for Remote Desktop Protocol / Terminal Services.
 - `SpYDyishai <https://github.com/Night46/spYDyishai>`_ - A Gmail credential harvester.
+- `SprayWMI <https://github.com/trustedsec/spraywmi>`_ - An easy way to get mass shells on systems that support WMI.
+Much more effective than PSEXEC as it does not leave remnants on a system.
 - `Tgcd <http://tgcd.sourceforge.net>`_ - A simple Unix network utility to extend the accessibility of TCP/IP based network services beyond firewalls.
 - `TheFatRat <https://github.com/Exploit-install/TheFatRat>`_ - An easy tool to generate backdoor with msfvenom (a part from metasploit framework).
 This tool compiles a malware with popular payload and then the compiled malware can be execute on windows, android, mac .
 The malware that created with this tool also have an ability to bypass most AV software protection.
 - `WCE <http://www.ampliasecurity.com/research/windows-credentials-editor/>`_ - Windows Credentials Editor (WCE) is a security tool to list logon sessions and add, change, list and delete associated credentials.